CobaltBSD/cobalt-userspace/README.md

 # cobalt-userspace
-Various miscellaneous scripts and programs that are specific to Cobalt
+Various miscellaneous scripts that are specific to Cobalt